ccw7463/LLMTestUI/README.md

-# 📌 with Chainlit
-# LLM Testing UI
+# 🚀 LLM Testing UI with Chainlit

 This project is a UI developed for testing and comparing the performance of multiple large language models (LLMs).
 The interface is designed to support evaluation of different models' outputs using **Chainlit** as the backend for generating model responses.